joelparkerhenderson/system-quality-attributes/doc/maintainability/index.md

 </span>

+**Define maintainable:** <span data-chatgpt-prompt="define maintainable (computers and software)">Maintainable refers to the ability of a computer or software system to be easily maintained, repaired, or modified over time.
+A maintainable system is designed to minimize downtime, reduce the risk of errors or bugs, and allow for upgrades or changes to be implemented with minimal disruption.
+It typically involves using best practices for programming, testing, and documentation, as well as ensuring that the system is scalable and adaptable to future needs.
+Ultimately, a maintainable system will save time and resources, improve reliability and efficiency, and help to ensure that the system continues to meet the needs of its users over the long term.</span>

 ## See Also

 * [Wikipedia: Maintainability](https://wikipedia.org/wiki/Maintainability)

 * [Dictionary]()

-* [OpenAI: maintainable](https:://openai.com): <span data-chatgpt-prompt="define maintainable (computers and software)">Maintainable refers to the ability of a computer or software system to be easily maintained, repaired, or modified over time.
-A maintainable system is designed to minimize downtime, reduce the risk of errors or bugs, and allow for upgrades or changes to be implemented with minimal disruption.
-It typically involves using best practices for programming, testing, and documentation, as well as ensuring that the system is scalable and adaptable to future needs.
-Ultimately, a maintainable system will save time and resources, improve reliability and efficiency, and help to ensure that the system continues to meet the needs of its users over the long term.</span>